tale-toul/OCP4baremetalIPI/README.md

 The DHCP service is optional but recommended, it is used to provide network configuration for the provisioning VM and the nodes in the OCP cluster.

-### Create the provisioning V
+### Create the provisioning VM

-Create the provisioning VM following the instructions in section [Create the provisioning VM](#create-the-provisioning-vm) , but in this case the command used to create the VM is slightly different:
+Create the provisioning VM following the instructions in section [Create the provisioning VM](#create-the-provisioning-vm), replace the virt-install command with the following one, which is slightly different; apply the other creation steps unchanged:

-* The reference to the provision network is removed since no such network is used
+* The reference to the provision network is removed since no such network exists
-* ake sure the MAC address is unique and is the one used by the DHCP server for this VM in the support V
+* Make sure the MAC address is unique and is the one used by the DHCP server for this VM.
 ```
 $ sudo virt-install --name=provision --vcpus=4 --ram=24096 \
   --disk path=/var/lib/libvirt/images/provision.qcow2,bus=virtio,size=120  \